 - Two way trap doors

 One way traps do a decent job, but you do a much better job when you run with a two way door (because you double your chances of a catch).
-You want to bait your traps with something tasty.
-Pet food works, but you might consider a marshmallow too, since it smells delicious to a mother raccoon and its bright white color really stands out in a low light attic.
+Often, you want to bait your traps with something tasty.
+Many pet foods work, but you might consider a marshmallow too, since it smells delicious to a mother raccoon and its bright white color really stands out in a low light attic.

-Raccoon repellents don’t really exist in any meaningful way.
-The best prevention method is usually making sure you don’t have any entry points.
-If you’re on this page, it is probably too late to consider racoon repellents.
+Wildlife repellents don’t really remove this critter in any meaningful way.
+The best Houston raccoon removal method is usually making sure that they don’t have any entry points.
+If you’re on this page, it is probably too late to consider raccoon repellents.

-- Catch the Raccoons living in the attic
+- Remove the nuisance critter living in the attic

 - Remove nearby food sources

-- Seal up the entry holes so they cannot return
+- Seal up the entry holes so the critter cannot return

 - Clean the attic (Remove waste and replace insulation if needed)

-- Repair any damage done to the interior and exterior
+- Repair any damage done to the inside and exterior of the house

-The last thing you want to do when trying to remove raccoons is use a pest control service that will poison your Raccoons.
+The last thing you want to do when trying to remove raccoons in Houston is use a local pest control service that will poison the animals.
 This could be very bad news for you.
-Poisoning animals in your home carries a number of risks, chief among them being that you’ve now got a dangerous substance in your house.
+Poisoning animals in your home carries a number of risks, chief among them being that you’ve now got a dangerous substance inside your house.
+Wildlife control companies local to Houston should never use poisons.
 These animals move around your home and can track the poison with them, putting your family and pets at risk.

 Also, many poisons meant for a rodent will make a raccoon desperate for water, which could lead to them destroying plumbing in order to get a drink.
 If you don’t like seeing water spots on your ceiling, consider a different removal style.
-If your pest control professional plans to poison the Raccoons in your attic, call someone else!
+If your Houston wildlife control professional plans to poison the animals in your house, call someone else!

-Raccoons don’t know how to visit the toilet.
-So, a whole family with kits living in in an attic crawlspace will poo and pee up there and absolutely destroy your insulation.
+These animals don’t know how to be sanitary and use a proper bathroom.
+So, a whole family with kits living in an attic crawlspace will poo and pee up there and absolutely destroy your insulation.
 These droppings can be contaminated with raccoon roundworm and present a significant health risk to anybody contacting them.

-Roundworm transmitted by Raccoons is a frequently deadly disease and regularly affects kids the most if they manage to ingest the droppings while in a yard or play area.
+Roundworm transmitted by raccoons is a potentially deadly disease and regularly affects kids the most if they manage to ingest the droppings while in a yard or play area.

-When looking for removal information, it’s important to understand pricing.
+When looking for Houston Raccoon Removal, it’s important to understand pricing.
 The average cost for raccoon control in Texas runs as follows:

 - Cheapest Cost ($150-300)

-- This is usually the lowest end guys you’ll find doing removal work.
+- This is usually the lowest end guys you’ll call for animal removal work.
 Your mileage may vary when using a wildlife control option like this

 - Reasonable Cost ($300-$550)

-- This is for the cost for removal for more serious wild animal control professionals.
+- This is for the cost of animal removal for more serious wild animal control professionals.
 At this price, you can expect the job to be done right and to walk away satisfied.

-- You’ll also see budget options enter this range when they need to trap in your attic
+- You’ll also see many budget options enter this range when they need to trap inside your house

 - Higher cost scenarios ($1000+)

-- This situation usually means that you have a big raccoon infestation, or it will price in more serious raccoon damage repair, decontamination and waste cleanup, plus re-insulation.
+- This situation usually means that you have big raccoon problems inside your home, or it will price in more serious raccoon damage repair, decontamination and waste cleanup, plus re-insulation.

 Attic Cleanup and Re-insulation

-Nothing says safety, security, and comfort to a wild Raccoon family like your attic.
-Remember, a racoon is a wild animal that wants to find comfortable, dry spaces to keep its young safe.
-Unfortunately, when they move in, they don’t like to go outside to use the restroom, so they contaminate the space with toxic droppings.
+Nothing says safety, security, and comfort to wild animals like your attic.
+Remember, wild animals (like raccoons, bats, and squirrels) want to find comfortable, dry spaces to keep their young safe.
+Unfortunately, when they move in, they don’t like to go outside to use the restroom, so they contaminate your space with toxic droppings.

-As part of your control program, it’s important to have qualified professionals come and clean up the mess after the raccoon removal is complete.
-It’s likely that your raccoons have damaged or soiled the insulation, and it will need to be replaced.
+As part of your Texas wildlife control program, it’s important to have qualified local professionals come and clean up the mess after the animal removal is complete.
+It’s likely that your critters have damaged or soiled the insulation, and it will need to be replaced.

-Once your technician removes a raccoon, you need to make sure that new house guests can’t get in.
-The right fencing solution, chimney cap, or other barrier will keep this problem from happening again.
+Once your technician removes a critter inside your home, you need to make sure that new house guests can’t get in.
+The right fencing solution, chimney cap, or other barriers will keep this problem from happening again.

 Our friendly AAAC Wildlife Removal specialists are qualified to make damage repairs and seal these entry points so you don’t have to worry about your furry friends making a repeat visit!